16+ Creative Resume Templates & Examples

 You have two choices: use some ready-made teen resume templates or spend hours in Word or G Docs to create a neat resume layout.

-It can get messy if you have a lot of things to add to your teenage resume.
+It can get messy if you have a lot of things to add to your first teenage resume.
 Using resume templates will half the work you’d have to put in.
 Just pick a template, follow our advice, and you’ll have a perfect resume in no time!

 Check out these resume templates for teenagers: